learn-co-curriculum/functions-and-variables-quiz/README.md

 }
 ```

-Select from the following choices:

 ( ) `'Hello!'`
 ( ) `undefined`
 (X) `'undefined is not a function'`

-?: What does the following function log to console?
+?: What does the following function log to console:

 ```javascript
 function log(x) {